JayBazuzi/jaybazuzi.github.io/_posts/2018-01-03 Safeguarding.md

 Safeguard the genus.
 ===

 If you fix a bug, the software is better for your users, but it is not safer for developers to work in.
-Even adding a test for the exact defect you're fixing is not good enough; we'll never cover them all that way.
+Even adding a test for the exact defect you're fixing is not good enough; you'll just keep having new defects that you don't have tests for.
 Look deeper.
 Learn something about the underlying causes.

 What made it possible to create this problem?
 What factors led to this happening?
 Was something confusing to us?
 Have we created this kind of problem before, and what is the commonality?